beekai-oss/react-simple-img/README.md

 ## API

 #### 🔗 `init([config])` optional

-This function will set up global interscation observer and watch all `<SimpleImg />` appear in the viewport
+This function will set up global intersection observer and watch all `<SimpleImg />` appear in the viewport through your app

 Arguments

 * [config]: (Object) this argument is optional